PEA ACADEMY BUILDING · Exeter

 A full digital record of Exeter’s flagship academic building—captured to support future HVAC infrastructure planning, reduce disruption to active campus life, and preserve the architectural character of a landmark institutional space.

-Project Overview
+Project Type

 Documenting a campus landmark before major systems work begins.